choria-io/website/docs/content/autoagents/managing/_index.md

 Finished processing 1 / 1 hosts in 144.41 ms
 ```

 In addition to `name` you can also pass `version`, `path` or even the instance ID via `instance`.
-These criteria are search in an `AND` manner in case you run multiple instances of the same machine.
+These criteria are searched in an `AND` manner in case you run multiple instances of the same machine.